clhenrick/color-legend-element/docs-src/index.md

 ### <a class="anchor" id="discrete" href="#discrete" aria-hidden>#</a> Discrete

-A discrete legend may be rendered by setting the `scaleType` to "discrete" and passing two values for the `domain` and two or more colors for the `range`.
+A discrete legend may be rendered by setting the `scaleType` property to `"discrete"` and passing two values for the `domain` and two or more colors for the `range`.
 The `domain` will be divided equally by the number of values in the `range`.

 <div class="example">
   <color-legend